RaiMan/SikuliX-2014/README.md

 **The Java language and bytecode versions are at 1.7**, so the nightly artifacts should work with Java 7 and 8.

-**EXPERIMENTAL fixes for usage with Java 9**
+**BE AWARE: Usage with Java 9 - Please report any problems**

-I will try to make SikuliX 1.1.2+ runnable on Java 9 (always have a setup with the latest nightly)
+I have tried to make SikuliX 1.1.2+ runnable on Java 9 (always have a setup with the latest nightly)

-Status with Travis build 106
+Status with Travis build 106 - surely not tested everything

-In any case it is a good idea to run things from command line in any case for now using
+In doubt it is a good idea to run things from command line using

     java -Dsikuli.Debug=3 -jar ((sikulix.jar or whatever app using sikulixapi.jar))

 ... and have a deeper look at the debug output in case.

  - setup should work (JRuby test switched off)

- - IDE principally works - be pepared for quirks though --- known issues:
+ - IDE principally works - be pepared for quirks though

-       - Android/adb support switched off - not working
-       - builtin JRuby 9.1+ may not work in all aspects, try external JRuby
+ - builtin JRuby 9.1+ may not work in all aspects, try external JRuby in case

  - usage of sikulixapi in maven project seems to work